 Selecting Tomato Seeds for Saving and Starting the Process

 Seeds from many plants can be saved simply by collecting them as they dry.
 Tomatoes take a bit more work.
 Tomato seeds are enclosed in a gel-like sack that contains growth inhibitors, which prevent the seeds from sprouting inside the tomato.
 The best way to remove this gel covering is to allow the fruits to rot and ferment.
 In nature, this happens when the fruit falls off the plant.
 For seed savers, we're going to speed up the process.

 The first step is to choose your best-looking tomatoes.
 You want to save seed from the finest fruit, so that next year's plant will have good genes.
 Remember you should only save seed from open-pollinated (OP) tomatoes.
 That includes all the heirlooms.

-In some paste and smaller tomatoes, the seeds are so concentrated in the cavity that you can scoop them out and still be able to use the flesh of the tomato for cooking.
+In some pasta and smaller tomatoes, the seeds are so concentrated in the cavity that you can scoop them out and still be able to use the flesh of the tomato for cooking.
 Many slicing tomatoes will require scooping out all of the flesh with the seeds.
 Whichever the case, scoop the seeds into a clean bowl or jar.

 Fermenting the Seeds Improves Germination

 If there is not enough liquid from the tomato pulp for the seeds to float in, add up to a cup of water to help separate the seeds from the pulp.
 Then set the bowl or jar of tomato seeds and pulp in a warm, out of the way spot.
 You will need to allow 2 - 4 days for the fermentation to take place.
 As it does so, the mixture is going to begin to smell awful, so store the bowl where you won't pass by it frequently.

 Remember to label each variety!